-Startups and small businesses have to constantly improvise and innovate, and execute strategies that can help them acquire new customers, and that is hard work.
+Startups and small businesses have to constantly improvise and innovate and execute strategies that can help them acquire new customers, and that is hard work.

 Businesses are investing in customer support through chatbots and machine learning for automation and convenience.
-They’re also using BI tools and ERP systems to increase their efficiency while working on providing personalized customer journeys through AR/VR technologies.
+They’re also using BI tools and ERP systems to increase their efficiency while providing personalized customer journeys through AR/VR technologies.

 While these technologies remain an active force in the market, one tried and tested strategy in the business world that is